mastreips/v2/week04/hw/submission/README.md

 - Examples seen: 5000

 **Remove the pooling layers.
-Does it impact the accuracy? (should impact validation for overfitting)**
+Does it impact the accuracy?
+(ANSWER: Yes, less validation accuracy due to overfitting)**

 ```
 layer_defs = [];